Mohit5840-cell/Food-website/goFood-webapplication-for-IIT-Patna-master/goFood-webapplication-for-IIT-Patna-master/README.md

-Created By Munesh Meena.
+Created By Mohit Kumar.
 I have been working on this project for the last 6 months.
 But finally successfully completed this project.
-Special Thanks to my friends, Mankesh Meena, Rishit, and Ronak Jain, for clearing my doubts during the project.
+Special Thanks to my friends, Rahul singh, Laksh kumar for clearing my doubts during the project.

 Live Hosted Link: [https://gofood-three.vercel.app/](https://gofood-three.vercel.app/)